Luxoft/qml-coreui/docs/guide/start.md

     QTDIR: ~/Qt/5.13.0/clang_64/bin

+Please change this, if they are wrong.
 Now you can start the new project using

     coreui-admin start

 !!! note

-    If you want to print the commands issued and not run the commands themself you can use the dry-run option
+    If you want to print the commands issued and not run the commands themself you can use the dry-run option at any time.

         coreui-admin --dry-run start